 Every month was an agonizing waiting game.

-If I hadn’t received my check after three weeks, only then could I contact my tenant because I was never sure if the check was lost, delayed by the post office, or because my tenant wrote the wrong address.
+If I didn’t receive the rent by day 10, I was never sure if the rent check was lost, delayed by the post office, or because my tenant wrote the wrong address.

 Problems depositing a foreign check in a local bank account